iggy-rs/setup-iggy/README.md

 ### Maintainers

 Every pull request should be reviewed and merged.
 Once it's done, you can trigger a release at any time going to [releases](https://github.com/iggy-rs/setup-iggy/releases).
-A draft release is created and update with new coming pull request.
+A draft release is created and updated with new pull request.
 You can `edit` the release, then `publish` it.
 It will publish the release and create the adapted tag.
 It's done!